Mortal remains of Gen Bipin Rawat, his wife, some others brought to Delhi | Law-Order

 - India

-The mortal remains of Chief of Defence Staff Gen Bipin Rawat, his wife Madhulika Rawat and Brig LS Lidder and some others killed in the tragic helicopter crash near Coonoor were brought to the national capital on Thursday.
+The bodies of Chief of Defence Staff Gen Bipin Rawat, his wife Madhulika Rawat and Brig LS Lidder and 10 others killed in the tragic helicopter crash near Coonoor were brought to the national capital on Thursday.

-The bodies were brought to Delhi in an Indian Air Force C-130J aircraft that landed at the Palam air base at around 7:35 pm.
+An Indian Air Force C-130J Super Hercules transport aircraft carrying the bodies from the Sulur airbase touched down at the Palam technical airport at around 7:35 pm.

-Officials said bodies of only Gen Rawat, Madhulika Rawat and Brig LS Lidder could be identified so far.

-They said the mortal remains of only those identified will be released to the next of kin of those killed in the tragic helicopter crash on Wednesday.
+Heart-wrenching scenes were seen at the Palam airport as 13 caskets were placed inside a hangar in presence of their family members.

+Only three of the 13 bodies have been identified so far -- Gen Rawat and his wife, Madhulika Rawat, and Brigadier LS Lidder.
+Army officials said the bodies of those identified will be released to families for last rites.
+The other bodies will be kept at the mortuary at the Army Base Hospital till they are identified.

+The slot between 12:30 pm and 1:30 pm will be kept for military personnel to pay their respects to the outstanding commander and his wife.

+The final journey of Gen Rawat from his residence to the Brar Square crematorium is scheduled to start at around 2 pm.
+The funeral is scheduled at 4 pm.
+Brigadier Lidder's funeral would be held at 9 am.

-Besides Gen Rawat, his wife and Brig Lidder, 10 armed forces personnel were killed in the Mi-17V5 helicopter crash which is one of the biggest air accidents in India in decades involving senior military officers.
+Besides Gen Rawat, his wife and Brig Lidder, 10 armed forces personnel were killed in the Wednesday Mi-17V5 helicopter crash which is one of the biggest air accidents in India in decades involving senior military officers.
 The other personnel killed in the accident are Lt Col Harjinder Singh, Wing Commander PS Chauhan, Squadron Leader K Singh, JWO Das, JWO Pradeep A, Havildar Satpal, Naik Gursewak Singh, Naik Jitender Kumar, Lance Naik Vivek Kumar and Lance Naik Sai Teja.
+The lone survivor, Group Captain Varun Singh, is currently undergoing treatment at a military hospital in Bengaluru.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)